sbug51/KC-Riff/docs/faq.md

 ## How can I allow additional web origins to access kc-riff?

 kc-riff allows cross-origin requests from `127.0.0.1` and `0.0.0.0` by default.
-Additional origins can be configured with `OLLAMA_ORIGINS`.
+Additional origins can be configured with `KC-Riff_ORIGINS`.

 Refer to the section [above](#how-do-i-configure-kc-riff-server) for how to set environment variables on your platform.